liyishuai/qc-demo/README.md

 # qc-demo
-QuickChick demo for CIS 700
+QuickCheck demo for CIS 700